krogsater/krogsater/README.md

 ### Hi there 👋

+- 🌱 I’m currently learning backend development with boot.dev
+- 👯 I’m looking to collaborate on https://trans.bible
+- 💬 Ask me about help to plan your workspace or home office.
+I know about the best products and the best approach to get your moneys worth.
+Let me know your budget.

 <!--
 **krogsater/krogsater** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.